 Wei: Finding the perfect business idea is too hard, even for me.
-If you shift your focus to finding a solution that solves a lot of peoples’ problems, it becomes a lot easier.
+If you shift your focus to finding a solution that solves many peoples’ problems, it becomes a lot easier.

 Wei: We did not write a business plan until we had a product – and we only wrote one because the startup competition we entered required one.
 However, we did do a lot of research beforehand to understand the size of the market and to understand what the pain in the market is.
-I’ve been told by a number of business mentors and angels they do not read complete business plans.
-Having a solid team, a working product and proof of concept is more important to them than 20 pages of hype and (often times base-less) assumptions.
+I’ve been told by some business mentors and angels they do not read complete business plans.
+Having a solid team, a working product, and proof of concept is more important to them than 20 pages of hype and (oftentimes base-less) assumptions.

-Cristian: You are a serial entrepreneur, having started several other businesses before EasyAutoSales.
-What are the benefits of having previous experience when starting a business?
+You are a serial entrepreneur, having started several other businesses before EasyAutoSales.
+What are the benefits of having a previous experience when starting a business?

-Wei: My partners and I have all worked on previous businesses prior to EasyAutoSales; some were internet based while others are just regular brick-n-mortar businesses.
-I think having previous experiences really help you focus on what you need to do to survive vs. trying to do too much up front and losing focus of the product.
+Wei: My partners and I have all worked on previous businesses before EasyAutoSales; some were internet-based, while others are just regular brick-n-mortar businesses.
+Having previous experiences really helps you focus on what you need to do to survive vs. trying to do too much upfront and losing focus on the product.

 As a startup, there are always a million things you have to tackle day-to-day, but having previous experience does let you know what you’re good at and what works and what doesn’t work.

-Cristian: What about external influences like rising fuel prices?
-How will EasyAutoSales help folks get the car they really need?
+What about external influences like rising fuel prices?
+How will EasyAutoSales help folks get the care they really need?

-Wei: We have a keyword search that allow users to search for hybrids vs. regular cars, other than that we don’t have a solution today to help with the rising gas prices.
+Wei: We have a keyword search that allows users to search for hybrids vs. regular cars; other than that, we don’t have a solution today to help with the rising gas prices.

-Cristian: What kind of sellers, distributors and buyers should use your service.
-I mean what is your target?
+What kind of sellers, distributors, and buyers should use your service.
+I mean, what is your target?